PRICKLY PEARS Fichi d’India and a paste called Mostarda

 Store them in a dry cardboard box with a few bay leaves (fresh or dry).
 The surface of the mostarda will become covered with a light and fine white coating of sugar – this means that they are now dry and can be stored in a well sealed ceramic or tin container.

-When I was a child growing up in Trieste at a particular time of the year my father and I would go to the railway station and collect a parcel, sent by relatives in Ragusa, Sicily.
-In it were irregular, round and oval shapes of cotognata and mostarda – not something that could be found in Trieste.
+During my childhood in Trieste, at a specific time of the year, my father and I would visit the railway station to collect a parcel sent by relatives in Ragusa, Sicily.
+The parcel contained irregular, round, and oval shapes of cotognata and mostarda—not items that could be readily found in Trieste.

-A few of you may be familiar with mostarda but perhaps what you are thinking of is mostarda of Cremona, mustard fruits in mustard oil and sugar and traditionally served with bollito misto di carne (a variety of boiled meats).
-Cremona is not in Sicily.
-Or you may have known mostarda as an ingredient for pumpkin tortelli (large tortellini – pasta pillows, similar to ravioli).
-This mostarda is generally made with quince.
+Some of you may be familiar with mostarda, but perhaps what you are thinking of is Mostarda Di Cremona, a condiment made with mustard fruits, mustard oil, and sugar.
+Traditionally, it is served with bollito misto di carne (a variety of boiled meats).
+Cremona is not located in Sicily, it is in the region of Lombardy.
+Mostarda Di Cremona is also an ingredient used in the stuffing to make pumpkin tortelli (large tortellini, similar to ravioli).

-The Sicilian mostarda is similar and eaten in the same way as cotognata but it is made with grape must, wood ash, citrus zest and cornstarch.
-Some add almonds or pine nuts and raisins (as in the recipe by the goddess of all Sicilian recipes, Mary Taylor Simeti).
+The Sicilian mostarda is made with prickly pears or figs and shaped in these moulds and is eaten in the same way as cotognata.
+This mostarda is made with grape must, wood ash, citrus zest and cornstarch.
+Some add almonds or pine nuts and raisins.

 mostardaDSC_0098_2-300x201